Flute Vs Clarinet: Sound Production, Tone Quality, Range, And More

 First and foremost, it’s important to establish a relaxed and natural breathing pattern.
 Take a moment to observe your breathing when you’re not playing the flute.
 Notice how your body naturally expands and contracts with each breath.
 This is the foundation of flute breathing technique.

 To start, find a comfortable and relaxed posture.
 Stand or sit up straight, with your feet firmly planted on the ground.
 Take a deep breath in through your nose, allowing your abdomen to expand as you fill your lungs with air.
 As you exhale through your mouth, imagine a steady stream of air flowing out from your diaphragm.
-This diaphragmatic breathing technique is key to producing a steady and controlled airflow while playing the flute.
+This diaphragmatic is key to producing a steady and controlled airflow while playing the flute.

 When playing the flute, it’s important to maintain a consistent and steady stream of air.
 Imagine blowing across the top of a bottle to produce a sound.
 The same concept applies to playing the flute.
 You want the air to flow across the embouchure hole to create a clear and resonant tone.